EOP-OMB/federal-program-inventory/website/pages/home.md

   - title: Office of Human Resources and Administration
   - title: Office of Special Education and Rehabilitative Services
   title: Department of Education
-- sub_categories:
 - title: Department of Energy
-  - title: NNSA
-  title: Department of Energy
 - sub_categories:
   - title: ADMINISTRATION FOR STRATEGIC PREPAREDNESS AND RESPONSE
   - title: Administration for Children and Families